masa-finance/masa/README.md

 # MASA Project

-MASA is a project for data retrieval, structuring, augmentation, and quality control.
-It provides tools to retrieve data from various sources, including Twitter, and perform advanced searches using the Masa Oracle Node API.
+MASA is a project for data retrieval, quality control, and orchestration.
+It currently provides tools to retrieve data from Twitter using the Masa Oracle Node API, with plans to expand to other data sources and functionalities in the future.

 ## Quick Start